natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A1%20Stuart.md

 {{Specs-Tank-Weapon|3}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->

-The M3A1 employs a turret top MG and a coaxial MG, both of which are the same 7.62 mm M1919A4 type, these guns are limited to a single AP & T belt type with up too 10 mm of penetration.
+The M3A1 employs a turret top MG and a coaxial MG, both of which are the same 7.62 mm M1919A4 type, these guns are limited to a single AP & T belt type with up to 10 mm of penetration.
+The machine guns are useful against low-flying biplanes and can help provide deterrence against enemy ground attack aircraft.

 {| class="wikitable" style="text-align:center" width="50%"
 |-